 Passing (2021)

 Rebecca Hall’s directorial debut was absolutely stunning.
-The black and white coloring presented the roaring 20s in a different way.
+The black and white coloring presented the Roaring ’20s in a different way.
 Tessa Thompson and Ruth Negga had brilliant chemistry that made you fall for them.
-In 1920s New York City, a black woman finds her world up-ended when her life becomes intertwined with a former childhood friend who’s passing as white.
+In 1920s New York City, a black woman finds her world upended when her life becomes intertwined with a former childhood friend who’s passing as white.

 One Night in Miami (2021)

-Possibly one of the most important films to come out in the past couple of years, One Night in Miami highlights a fictional night involving some of the biggest names at the time.
 On the night of Feb.
-25, 1964, in Miami, Cassius Clay joins Jim Brown, Sam Cooke and Malcolm X, and they discuss the responsibility of being successful black men during the civil rights movement.
-The conversations had during this film were incredibly deep and still effective considering the sociopolitical climate at the time.
+25, 1964, in Miami, Cassius Clay joins Jim Brown, Sam Cooke, and Malcolm X, and they discuss the responsibility of being successful black men during the civil rights movement.
+The conversations depicted in this film were incredibly profound and still effective, considering the sociopolitical climate of the time.

 Mudbound (2019)

-Mudbound is one of the most underrated Netflix pictures and it’s because it came out during a time when the Academy wasn’t looking at these films as serious contenders.
-Even though the film was nominated for the best-adapted screenplay, the movie directed by Dee Rees deserved more recognition.
 Two men return home from World War II to work on a farm in rural Mississippi, where they struggle to deal with racism and adjust to life after the war.
-It is such an interesting story with a phenomenal cast and a heartbreaking third act that will never leave your mind.
+It’s an intriguing story with a phenomenal cast and a heartbreaking third act that will linger in your mind.

 Ma Rainey’s Black Bottom (2020)